 This being a free CAD software, the number, and complexity of objects are limited to the minimum.
 For anyone just curious about 3D sculpting, SculptGL is a great opportunity.
 If you want to level up, you should give Sculptris a try.

-TinkerCAD is a free 3D CAD program, now owned by Autodesk.
+Now owned by Autodesk, TinkerCAD is a free 3D CAD software that runs in your browser.
 Using basic modeling operations, TinkerCAD allows you to join these primitive shapes complex objects.
 But there is more to TinkerCAD, the functionality extends to joining, and subtracting shapes.
 After mastering these basic techniques, even newbies to CAD software can produce impressive results like Raspberry Pi cases in no time.

 Written in Erlang, Wings 3D major strength lies in its advanced subdivision.
 The intuitive user interface will make anyone a 3D modeler in no time.
 In addition to standard tools like move, scale, extrude etc., the free CAD software features advanced tools such as sweep, plane cut, bend, shear, and inset.
 The other big selling point is its AutoUV facility, that allows you to export an unfolded image of your model’s surface for painting and texturing.